kingo132/a51m-r2-5700m-hackintosh/README.md

 # a51m-r2-5700m-hackintosh
-Hackintosh for a51m r2 with 5700m gpu
+Hackintosh for alienware area 51m r2 with 5700m gpu

 # The specification
 ```